kotn3l/DantelionDataManager/readme.md

 ## Notable features
 ### Automatic decrypting and BHDCache for fast re-runs (EncryptedData)

-When first running the code, all bhds must be decrypted by using the keys in the working *Data* folder -- if not present, it will try locating the game exe and dump them.
-THen, the keys are saved with an MD5 hash as a `.bhdcache` file.
+When first running the code, all bhds will be decrypted using the keys in the working *Data* folder.* Then, the decrypted bhds are saved with an MD5 hash as a `.bhdcache` file.

 On future runs if the cache file is valid, those are used instead for super fast startups.
-If invalid, they're deleted and automatically recalculated.
+(If invalid, they're deleted and automatically decrypted again.)

-The retrieved files from the bdts are also automatically decrypted.
+The retrieved files from the bdts are also automatically decrypted when needed.

+#### *Unsupported games (missing keys / file dictionary)

+The code will attempt to read the archive keys from the game exe, and dump them.
+However without a file dictionary, loading files by a path pattern is not viable.
+If a file explicitly input by the user does exist, it is saved into a makeshift dictionary, and dumped upon application shutdown into the working *Data* directory.

 ### Patch "loading" (PKGData)
 Supports loading patches for PKGs.
 This simply means that for files that exist in the patch will be read from there (instead of the main pkg).